somework/p2p-path-finder/README.md

 to `10000` lets it produce viable paths.【F:tests/Application/PathFinder/PathFinderTest.php†L1815-L1845】 Benchmarks reuse search guards in the `20000–30000` range to keep synthetic dense graphs under control, which is a good starting point when profiling locally.【F:benchmarks/PathFinderBench.php†L61-L148】

+For scenarios where those structural limits are insufficient, pair them with `PathSearchConfig::withSearchTimeBudget()` to enforce a wall-clock cap on the search.
+Tiny budgets (1–2ms) are ideal for tests that need to observe guard metadata or forced exceptions, while looser budgets in the tens of milliseconds tame bursty workloads without impacting typical queries.【F:tests/Application/PathFinder/PathFinderTest.php†L1951-L1965】【F:tests/Application/Service/PathFinder/PathFinderServiceGuardsTest.php†L296-L332】

 The builder enforces presence and validity of each piece of configuration.
 Internally the configuration pre-computes minimum/maximum spend amounts derived from the tolerance window,